Cole pitches Yankees to 8th straight win, 3-0 over Royals

 Yankees slugger Aaron Judge got his scheduled day off Saturday, even though he’s hit three homers in his last four games and five in his last seven.
 Judge also has hit safely in nine of his last 10 with 12 RBIs over that span.

-”It’s always hard to have him out,” Yankees manager Aaron Boone said, ”but I was going to be pretty disciplined about it with another day game (Sunday) after a night game and then going to the turf in Toronto.”
+”It’s always hard to have him out,” Boone said, ”but I was going to be pretty disciplined about it with another day game (Sunday) after a night game and then going to the turf in Toronto.”

 NICE DUDS